Leaving CalPERS Membership

 If you leave CalPERS-covered employment, you may either:

 If you're moving to a position covered under a reciprocal retirement system, you may not be able to withdraw your retirement contributions.
-This includes agencies such as:

 Health Benefits Coverage